Application Fee

 - 1. Meet New Hampshire eligibility requirements for Clinical and Counseling Psychologist licensure.

-- 4. Submit your application to the NH Department of Education~Division of Educator Support and Higher Education.
+- 6. Submit the application to NH Department of Education~Division of Educator Support and Higher Education and monitor board communications.

 Salary Insights in New Hampshire